aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/lowcodehtmlsaveoptions/_index.md

 ### getOutputFile() {#getOutputFile--}

+<b>@deprecated.</b> Please use the 'outputFile' property instead.
 Gets and sets the file(with path if needed) for saving the generated data.
 When setting this property with value other than null or empty string, [OutputStream](../outputstream/) will be ignored.

 ```javascript
 getOutputFile() : string;